 Are appraisers required to be licensed?

 Currently only real property appraisers have licensing requirements for appraisals of real property to be funded by Federally guaranteed loans.
 Federally insured funds on certain minimum stated value real estate loan transactions are required to utilize state licensed appraisers.
 Business appraisers and personal property appraisers are not required to be licensed and no license is available for these disciplines.
 However, all disciplines of appraisers with membership in appraisal associations such as the ASA (American Society of Appraisers) are required to meet minimum requirements in experience, professional training, testing and re-certification in order to be designated appraisers.
 They are also required to comply with USPAP (Uniform Standards of Professional Appraisal Practice) in completing their assignments.

 No!
 We live in an age of information.
 Modern auctioneers have vast resources in multi-media marketing technology to reach out globally to promote and advertise public auctions to end users in specific industries, brokers and dealers.
 Such publicity leads to a very competitive and spirited bidding environment that often results in the highest possible prices.
 Online auction bidding opens up the competition amongst buyers to the global marketplace.
-However, occasionally circumstances beyond the control of auctioneers such as a short time frame to promote an auction or remote sale sites may affect recovery results.

 Yes.
 We will accept your proxy bid provided you post the appropriate deposit with your bid in certified funds in our auctioneer’s trust account prior to the auction sale.
 If you win the bid, your deposit is applied to the purchase.
 If your bid is unsuccessful, your deposit is returned.

 When is asset brokerage or orderly liquidation beneficial over public auctions?